-But which type of sneakers will you sell?
+But what type of sneakers will you sell?
 Where will you source your loafers – and how will you go about selling them online?
 Our experts have you covered!

 Ready to put your best foot forward?
 Let’s get started!

-Before you start selling shoes online, you need to be clear about what type of footwear you intend to sell (your stock), and who you intend to sell it to (your target audience).
+Before you start selling shoes online, you need to be clear about what type of footwear you intend to sell (your stock), and to whom you intend to sell it (your target audience).

 For example, you could think about selling: